Master Professional Educator Designation Pathways

 National Board Pathway: The Master Professional Educator designation is awarded to teachers who have successfully completed the rigorous process of becoming a National Board Certified Teacher (NBCT).
 The designation remains on the teacher’s license after the NBCT status has expired, but only active NBCT’s are eligible to apply.

 Master’s Degree and ADE Micro-credential Pathway: The ADE recognizes the value of a teachers’ content knowledge, but also the importance of pedagogy to impart their knowledge to students.
-Teachers who have earned a master’s degree in a content area or initial licensure area may complete the micro-credential Analyzing Student Work Samples to receive the Master Professional Educator designation
+Teachers who have earned a master’s degree in a content area or initial licensure area may complete the following micro-credentials to receive the Master Professional Educator designation.

 BloomBoard’s Master Professional Educator Micro-Endorsement: Teachers choosing this pathway complete a stack of micro-credentials designed to improve instructional practices, content knowledge, and classroom management skills.
 Educators who successfully complete the Master Professional Educator Foundations micro-endorsement or the Foundations for Blended Learning micro-endorsement may apply for the Master Professional Educator designation.